-This is a stitch that requires a little concentration, however the chart that accompanies the written directions will make it easier for you.
-This stitch pattern in worked in multiples of 10 + 4 over 20 rows.
+The Checkerboard Lace Stitch Pattern is a stitch pattern that requires a little concentration.
+However, the chart that accompanies the written directions will make it easier for you.
+The Checkerboard Lace stitch pattern in worked in multiples of 10 + 4 over 20 rows.
 Written directions are below, as well as a chart and a link to the video tutorial.

 Yarn over (yo)